 - It is often wiser to wait to open a licensed DD adult care home until you obtain additional work experience, specialized skills, and training.

 You may contact

-- Licensed DD adult care homes send an email to DDSD Program Specialist, briefly describing the home, services available, and interests in supporting residents;
+- Licensed DD adult care homes send an email to the Service Coordinator assigned to your home, or to the DDSD Program Specialist, briefly describing the home, services available, and interests in supporting residents;

 - The DDSD Program Specialist will send a Vacancy Profile Form by email.
 Licensed adult care home providers complete the form thoroughly and send back to the DDSD Program Specialist.